Complaints and Investigations: Converting Retreat into Advance

 Erin is registered in good standing with the College of Naturopaths of Ontario.
 In addition to supporting the Regulatory Education Program, Erin is the Chair of the Inquiries, Complaints and Reports Committee, sits on the Examination Appeals Committee and is a member of the College’s Council.

-Dr. Kathy Van Zeyl, ND
+Dr. Kathy Van Zeyl

 Dr. Kathy Van Zeyl, ND is a graduate of Canadian College of Naturopathic Medicine and has been practicing the profession since 2009.
 She has a private practice in Ottawa where she has a special focus on Ehlers Danlos Syndrome.
 In addition to her work on the Regulatory Education Program, Kathy is also a member of the College’s Standards Committee.